 Full-time employees are granted from 10 to 25 days of vacation time per year depending on their years of service.
 Vacation earned during one year must be taken within the following year.
 The Executive Director is allowed to carry forward up to 50 days of vacation.
 Upon termination of employment, employees are compensated for the full value of all unused vacation pay.
 Part-time employees who work more than 1,000 hours in a calendar year will receive a personal day off (8 hours) for each 100 hours worked in excess of 1,000 hours.
-Unused vacation and personal leave earned as of December 31, 2016, is estimated to be \$127,022 and is recognized as a liability in the financial statements.
+Unused vacation and personal leave earned as of December 31, 2017, is estimated to be \$155,293 and is recognized as a liability in the financial statements.

 The Executive Director's employment contract provides a benefit of six months of current salary upon termination.
-This has been accrued in the financial statements in the amount of \$81,505 as of December 31, 2016.
-Sick leave is earned at the rate of 1.5 days per month for full-time personnel.
-No more than 150 days may be carried at any time.
-Employees are not compensated for unused sick leave upon termination of employment.
+This has been accrued in the financial statements in the amount of \$59,998 as of December 31, 2017.